 Milk, eggs, and salmon are good sources of vitamin A and foods high in betacarotene such as carrots, apricots and green leafy veggies can convert into vitamin A in the body as needed.

-Copper rises naturally during pregnancy as the oestrogen levels rise and there is evidence to show that high copper in blood is associated with anxiety, depression and insomnia.
-For this reason, it is wise to avoid copper containing supplements during pregnancy and breastfeeding unless a blood test shows you are deficient.
+Copper rises naturally during pregnancy as the oestrogen levels rise.
+There is evidence to show that high copper in blood is associated with anxiety, depression and insomnia.
+For this reason, it is wise to avoid copper containing supplements during pregnancy and breastfeeding.
+Unless a blood test shows you are deficient.